Implementing Laws At-a-Glance

 Organizations must:

-Whistleblowers may bypass an organization’s internal reporting channel under certain circumstances, including, but not limited to, when the infringement is of substantial importance for the public interest or when the whistleblower cannot use the internal channel because they do not have an employment, service, or other legal relationship with the organization.
+Whistleblowers may bypass an organization’s internal reporting channel under certain circumstances, including, but not limited to, when the infringement is of substantial importance to the public interest or when the whistleblower cannot use the internal channel because they do not have an employment, service, or other legal relationship with the organization.

 Organizations may provide remuneration to whistleblowers who have provided valuable information.
 The remuneration is not limited to a specific amount.